 For income tax purposes, it would be unusual for a trust that is a "SIFT trust" but not a "mutual fund trust" to hold land situated in Ontario.
 Accordingly, a trust that becomes or ceases to be a "SIFT trust" may be a "mutual fund trust" at all times and, therefore, still fall within the scope of Group 1 vehicles.
 For example, a publicly-listed mutual fund trust may fail the conditions to qualify as a "real estate investment trust" in a particular taxation year and thereby change its tax status from a "real estate investment trust" to a "SIFT trust" in that year.
-However, in the following taxation year, the trust may again qualify as a "real estate investment trust" and not a "SIFT trust".
-Neither of these changes would affect its status as a "mutual fund trust" at all times.
+However, in the following taxation year, the trust may again qualify as a "real estate investment trust" at all times.
 The proposed approach for the taxation of Group 1 vehicles should clarify that no adverse land transfer tax consequences arise in these circumstances.

 Further clarification is also needed in respect of "SIFT partnerships".
 A partnership that holds Ontario land may intentionally or inadvertently become a "SIFT partnership".
 The partnership may be a Group 2 or Group 3 vehicle in the previous fiscal period, and such partnership could again become a Group 2 or Group 3 vehicle in a subsequent fiscal period.
-We submit that it would be inappropriate for this status change to result in adverse land transfer tax consequences.
-Again, the Group 1 proposals do not describe the consequences to the partnership or its partners when the partnership's tax status changes.
+We submit that it would be inappropriate for

-4 Where a trust that is not a "mutual fund trust" satisfies all of the conditions to become a "mutual fund trust" prior to the 91st day after its first taxation year, it can make an election pursuant to subsection 132(6.1) of the Tax Act to be deemed to have been a "mutual fund trust" at all times since its formation.
+&lt;sup>4 Where a trust that is not a "mutual fund trust" satisfies all of the conditions to become a "mutual fund trust" prior to the $91^{st}$ day after its first taxation year, it can make an election pursuant to subsection 132(6.1) of the Tax Act to be deemed to have been a "mutual fund trust" at all times since its formation.
 The Group 1 proposals do not describe the consequences of this election.

-5 A trust that loses its status as a "mutual fund trust" generally will be a "unit trust" for purposes of the Tax Act.
+&lt;sup>5 A trust that loses its status as a "mutual fund trust" generally will be a "unit trust" for purposes of the Tax Act.